 Culatello is one of the most prized salumi in Italy: mentions of this delicacy date back to the 15th century.
-Culatello is produced in the flatlands located south of Parma, near the Po River.
+Culatello is produced in the flatlands located north of Parma, near the Po River.

 The city of Zibello is epicenter of production, due to its particular climate that is ideal for aging the meat.
-The think fog that rolls off the Po and the biting cold of the winter give culatello its characteristic sweetness and fragrance.
+The thick fog that rolls off the Po and the biting cold of the winter give culatello its characteristic sweetness and fragrance.

 Culatello di Zibello DOP